Mordechai’s Homepage

 Intro

-Hi, I’m Mordechai, a writer and science journalist.
+Hi, I’m Mordechai, a science journalist, technical writer, and ex-physicist.
 That’s my face there.
 My journalistic writing has appeared at outlets like Quanta Magazine, New Scientist, Scientific American, Wired, Vice, Nautilus, Symmetry, Physics, Inverse, IEEE Spectrum, and Astronomy.
-I’m passionate about good writing and science journalism, especially on computer science and AI.
+Currently, you can find me writing at my new website for AI safety news and analysis: Foom Magazine.

 Story Highlights